BARRETTMEAG/Lucidum/3. Draft_Trees/MC1R/MC1R_iqtree/MC1R_tree/treefile/treefile_picture/README.md

-Tree Overview:
+Treefile Picture Overview:

-- Treefile1 is rooted, has posterior values without equal branching.
+- MC1R_trimmed.fasta.treefile1.pdf (Treefile1) is rooted, has posterior values without equal branching.
 This phylogenic tree shows how tree branches can vary.

 - Treefile2 has the posterior values with equal branching.